 The appropriate University disciplinary avenue is determined by the status of the person accused of sexual assault, domestic violence, dating violence, or stalking.
 Anyone may choose to bring forward a complaint within the University instead of, or in addition to, seeking redress outside the institution in the legal system.
-Someone with a complaint of sexual assault, domestic violence, dating violence or stalking may also opt to pursue his or her case via the legal system without engaging the University's disciplinary process, although, in the interest of community safety, the University may be obliged to pursue an alleged sexual assault through internal disciplinary procedures.
-Unlike the State of Illinois, the University does not impose a time limit after which it will not consider formal complaints of sexual assault, domestic violence, dating violence, or stalking.
-However, timely disciplinary processes take advantage of the most recent recollections and evidence and can facilitate more prompt resolution to what is often a traumatic and painful situation for the victim.
+Someone with a complaint of sexual assault, domestic violence, dating violence or stalking may also opt to pursue his or her complaint via the legal system without engaging the University's disciplinary process, although, in the interest of community safety, the University may be obliged to address an alleged sexual assault through internal disciplinary procedures.
+Unlike the State of Illinois, the University does not impose a time limit (i.e., a statute of limitations) after which it will not consider formal complaints of sexual assault, domestic violence, dating violence, or stalking.
+Though this is the case, timely filing typically allows access to the most useful and relevant recent recollections and evidence and facilitates more prompt resolution.